 A large improvement in smoothness can be observed between the 101 and 106 GFN materials.
 The 106 GFN sand has over 17% more 200 mesh material in the screen distribution.
 The two-screen 115 and 118 GFN materials resulted in a decrease in smoothness.
 The 143 GFN sand resulted in similar readings to the 106 GFN zircon.
 The threshold value is 200 RMS.

+The surface roughness results for the castings obtained from chromite cores are shown in Figure 6.
 A steady improvement in surface smoothness was observed from the four-screen 49 GFN chromite to the three-screen 73 GFN chromite despite the particle distribution becoming narrower.
 A 19% increase in retention of the 140-mesh screen was seen in the 73 GFN chromite in comparison to the 49 GFN.
 A significant increase in casting smoothness was shown from the three-screen 73 GFN to the four-screen 77 GFN chromite sands regardless of their similar grain fineness numbers.
 No change in smoothness was observed between the 77 GFN and 99 GFN chromite materials.
 Interestingly, the two sands shared a very similar retention in the 200-mesh screen.
 The threshold value is 250 RMS.